A CHRONOLOGICAL HISTORY OF

-THE CHRONOLOGICAL 32-YEAR HISTORY OF THREE MEN and a TENOR
+THREE MEN and a TENOR

 THREE BIG GUYS AND A LITTLE GUY -

 Paul and Glenn (who at that time were sitting alongside each other in the first tenor section) decided to form the group.
 In addition to this one-song opportunity, they had previously discussed maybe singing around campus at sororities and events.
 But for now, they had one song in a big show to prepare for.
 They asked Chuck to be the "front man", and he agreed.
-Then as the time until the concert was running out, they asked another bass singer to be in the group and as fate would have it, he declined.
+Then as the time until the concert was running out, they asked another bass singer to be in the group, and as fate would have it, he declined.
 With Paul being 6'4" and Chuck at 6'3", they realized that if they asked another tall guy (regardless of his natural vocal part) that "at least, that would look funny".
 So they scanned the room and saw that Mark was the next tallest guy in the room (6'5").
 When Mark agreed to do it, "THREE MEN and a TENOR" was formed... without ever singing a single musical note together!
 The name came quickly... it fit the description of the guys, as well as the vocal parts.
-Over time, however, the name would be a challenge to promote who they are and what they actually do, as it has always made radio/tv and record label executives pause in wondering if they are based in jazz, barbershop-style singing, or opera music.
+Over time, however, the name would be a challenge to promote who they are and what they do, as it has always made radio/TV and record label executives pause in wondering if they are based in jazz, barbershop-style singing, or opera music.

 GRAYLING FILLER PRODUCTIONS, INC.

-FUNNY NAME...
+FUNNY COMPANY NAME...
 BUT IMPORTANT TO THE HISTORY

 When trying to come up with a name for the management company for the group, the foursome decided on "GRAYLING FILLER PRODUCTIONS", to honor the inspiration of how they formed - to be "Filler" in the Grayling concert.
 And so, when the group incorporated in 1995, they formed an S-CORP partnership using that name to never forget where they started.